elrond-giants/elrond-sft/README.md

 Before you mint an SFT you will need to issue a token and assign some roles to it.

 1. Issue Token
-   Run `package123 issue-token` and fill in the Token Name and the Token Ticker.
+   Run `elrond-sft issue-token` and fill in the Token Name and the Token Ticker.
    _Make sure you don't include any spaces in the Token Name._
    _Make sure to only use Uppercase chars in the Token Ticker and avoid spaces._

 2. Set Roles
    _In order to be able to perform actions over a token (mint, burn, etc), one needs to have roles assigned._
-   In order to assign the roles, you need to run `package123 set-roles`.
+   In order to assign the roles, you need to run `elrond-sft set-roles`.

 3. Mint SFT
-   Now that we have a token and the roles, you can finally mint the SFT by running `package123 mint-sft`.
+   Now that we have a token and the roles, you can finally mint the SFT by running `elrond-sft mint-sft`.

 ## TODO